nodesman/couchbase-mobile-portal/md-docs/_1x/installation/ios.md

 <img src="../img/xcode-installation.png" class=center-image />

 Open **ViewController.swift** in Xcode.

-If you installed through Carthage, append
+If you installed Couchbase Lite with Carthage, append the following in your import section.

 ```swift
 import CouchbaseLite
 ```
-in your import section

 Then, add the following in the `viewDidLoad` method.